kashambature/customer-churn-risk-scoring-and-early-warning-system/README.md

 - **No new invites and declining spend** (**5 points**): Slowing account growth
 ---

-### Risk Categories
+## Risk Categories

-The churn risk scores were grouped into three categories to guide action.
-Clients with scores between **61 and 100** were classified as **High Risk** and required immediate executive escalation.
-Clients with scores between **31 and 60** were classified as **At Risk** and were marked for Customer Success outreach within two weeks.
-Clients with scores between **0 and 30** were classified as **Healthy** and only required a routine quarterly check-in.
+Churn scores were grouped into three categories for action.
+Scores of **61 to 100** were classified as **High Risk** and required immediate escalation.
+Scores of **31 to 60** were classified as **Medium Risk** and required Customer Success outreach within two weeks.
+Scores of **0 to 30** were classified as **Healthy** and required only routine quarterly monitoring.

 ---

 ## Results

-The final scoring model identified **4 High Risk clients** that required immediate intervention and **52 At Risk clients** that needed Customer Success outreach within two weeks.
-It also revealed that **$44,000 in monthly recurring revenue** was exposed to immediate churn risk.
-In addition, **47 clients** had visited the cancellation page within the last 60 days, signalling a notable level of active cancellation intent.
+The scoring model identified **4 High Risk clients**, **52 Medium Risk clients**, and **$7.7K in monthly revenue at risk**.
+It also showed that **38 clients** had viewed the cancellation page within the **latest 6 billing months**, indicating a meaningful level of recent cancellation intent.

 ---

 ## Recommendations

-- Escalate the 4 High Risk accounts to executive level immediately, before they cancel rather than after.
+- Escalate the **4 High Risk accounts** to executive level immediately, before they cancel rather than after.
 - Do not offer discounts to silent exit mode clients.
 They have moved beyond negotiation.
 What they need is a relationship recovery conversation, not a pricing adjustment.
-- Investigate hollow engagement accounts.
+- Investigate **hollow engagement accounts**.
 Stable logins combined with collapsed feature usage suggest active migration to a competitor, not temporary inactivity.
-- Treat the 36% support frustration rate as a company-wide operational emergency.
+- Treat the **36% support frustration rate** as a company-wide operational emergency.
 Improving support quality alone could reduce churn risk across more than one-third of the client base.

 ---